 Filing of 7(c) Applicaiton

 Williams filed an application with FERC on Sept.
 30, 2013, seeking approval to construct the Leidy Southeast project.
+The Commission approved the project on Dec.
+18, 2014.

 The Certificate Application is a comprehensive document that describes the proposed project, its need and potential environmental impacts.
 The project was assigned Docket Number CP13-551.
 All documents and correspondence submitted to or issued by FERC regarding the project can be accessed by referencing the Docket Number on the FERC website located at http://elibrary.ferc.gov/idmws/search/fercgensearch.asp.